OGraffeuille/RaspberryPi-Microscope/Readme.md

 A stream delay of 1-5 seconds will exist due to the usage of VLC.

-The stream can crash if resolution or fps is too high.
+The stream can crash if resolution and/or fps is too high.

 ### Image Subtraction Tab